LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Abstract

 \section{Abstract}

-Atomic commits, each of which addresses a single development concern, are a best practice in software development.
-However, developers frequently produce tangled commits that mix unrelated changes due to practical constraints or unclear boundaries, negatively impacting code review and maintenance.
-Although prior commit untangling approaches—rule-based, feature-based, or graph-based—have made progress, they often rely on shallow signals and fail to distinguish between explicit dependencies (e.g., control/data flow) and implicit ones (e.g., semantic or conceptual relationships).
+Atomic commits, which address a single development concern, are a best practice in software development.
+In practice, however, developers often produce tangled commits that mix unrelated changes, complicating code review and maintenance.
+Prior untangling approaches—rule-based, feature-based, or graph-based—have made progress but typically rely on shallow signals and struggle to distinguish explicit dependencies (e.g., control/data flow) from implicit ones (e.g., semantic or conceptual relationships).
 In this paper, we propose \textit{ColaUntangle}, a new collaborative consultation framework for commit untangling that models both explicit and implicit dependencies among code changes. \textit{ColaUntangle} integrates Large Language Model (LLM)-driven agents in a multi-agent architecture: one agent specializes in explicit dependencies, another in implicit ones, and a reviewer agent synthesizes their perspectives through iterative consultation.
-To capture explicit and implicit contextual information, we construct multi-version Program Dependency Graphs ($\delta$-PDG), enabling agents to reason over code relationships with both symbolic and semantic depth.
+To capture structural and contextual information, we construct Explicit and Implicit Contexts, enabling agents to reason over code relationships with both symbolic and semantic depth.
 We evaluate \textit{ColaUntangle} on two widely-used datasets (1,612 C\# and 14k Java tangled commits).
-Experimental results show that \textit{ColaUntangle} outperforms the best-performing baseline, achieving an improvement of 44\% on the C\# dataset and 100\% on the Java dataset.
+Experimental results show that \textit{ColaUntangle} outperforms the best-performing baseline, achieving an improvement of 44\% on the C\# dataset and 82\% on the Java dataset.
 These findings highlight the potential of LLM-based collaborative frameworks for advancing automated commit untangling tasks.